Florida

 Shrinking Habitat

-A population density map of the United States shows that southwestern Florida is the largest unpopulated block of land east of the Mississippi River, with the exception of certain spots in northern New England.
-This is no doubt why the panther has left other parts of the southwest and settled in Florida.
-In addition, the climate is ideal for the animals and the variety of plants and other wildlife found in Florida are an important part of the Florida Panther habitat as well.
+A population density map of the United States shows that the southwestern part of the state is the largest unpopulated block of land east of the Mississippi River, with the exception of certain spots in northern New England.
+This is no doubt why it has left other parts of the southwest and settled in here.
+In addition, the climate is ideal for the animals and the variety of plants and other wildlife found here are an important part of the habitat as well.

 In the uplands of south Florida – not the wetlands - these mammals can find what they need to eat, such as hogs and white-tail deer.
 South of Interstate 75, where most of the panther population is now centered, studies show that hog and deer populations are low, especially in the Everglades where water levels can be particularly high.